College basketball rankings: Where will SEC teams rank in updated Coaches Poll, AP Top 25? - Yahoo Sports

 College basketball rankings: Where will SEC teams rank in updated Coaches Poll, AP Top 25?

-Elsewhere, No. 16 Auburn (18-4, 7-2) won both of its games last week after a two-game losing streak the prior week dropped it 10 spots in the USA TODAY Sports Coaches Poll.
-The Tigers’ heated in-state rival, No. 22 Alabama (16-6, 8-1), went 2-0 last week, capped off by a 32-point thumping of Mississippi State on Saturday.
+No. 15 Kentucky (16-7, 6-4) continued its downward slide, as the defensively challenged Wildcats beat Vanderbilt before falling at home against Gonzaga 89-85 on Saturday, handing the Bulldogs their first Quad 1 victory of the season.
+Coach John Calipari’s team is 4-5 in its past nine games after a 12-2 start to the season.

-Auburn’s win Saturday against Ole Miss means it’s unlikely the Rebels (18-4, 5-4), who were the second team left out of last week’s top 25, sneak into the poll.
-But South Carolina’s triumphant week, with road wins against Tennessee and Georgia, make it likely the Gamecocks (19-3, 7-2) will appear in the top 25 for the first time since February 2017, about a month before they made a run to the Final Four.
+There was, however, one ranked SEC team that got through the week unscathed.
+No. 20 South Carolina continued what has been a remarkable turnaround in its second season under coach Lamont Paris, beating Ole Miss and Vanderbilt to extend its win streak seven.

-How will those games reflect in the SEC's rankings among the latest top Coaches and AP Top 25 polls?
+Here are the latest updates to the Coaches Poll and AP Top 25 poll:

-REQUIRED READING: Why Jerry Stackhouse believes win vs Missouri could be catalyst for Vanderbilt basketball
+REQUIRED READING: Rick Barnes isn't concerned about Tennessee basketball after Texas A&M loss.
+Here's why.

 USA TODAY Sports Coaches Poll

-This section will be updated when the poll is released Monday afternoon.
+This section will be updated when the polls are released Monday afternoon.

 AP Top 25

-This section will be updated when the poll is released Monday afternoon.
+This section will be updated when the polls are released Monday afternoon.

 This article originally appeared on Nashville Tennessean: College basketball rankings: Where will SEC rank in Coaches Poll, AP Top 25?